 As we cancel galas, restructure capital campaigns and rush to rewrite traditional appeals, many are struggling to know how to engage key supporters in meaningful ways.
 Here are a few tips for navigating these rough waters.

-Be in Touch – Now
+Be in Touch With Donoros – Now

 Let your key supporters know that they are among your first thoughts during in this crisis.
 By top donors, I mean the top 10 or 20, those who are key to your annual fundraising efforts.
 Let them know they are family.
 Call them and email them – personally, not en masse – to fill them in on how you are serving your clients, what’s happening with your staff, what your board is thinking.
 Let them know you’re concerned for their welfare.